-- ☐ The administration of Society training programs ensures successful candidates receive their awards as soon as possible. - ☐ For Swim for Life, Canadian Swim Patrol (Rookie, Ranger, Star), Lifesaving Sport Fundamentals, Basic First Aid, Anaphylaxis Rescuer, CPR, and Lifesaving Fitness, Affiliates issue awards directly to the candidates.
-Affiliates should order the awards from the Society ahead of time for presentation to successful candidates at the evaluation. - ☐ For other awards, the Society issues the certification cards and badges/medals (where applicable) directly to successful candidates.
+- □ The administration of Society training programs ensures successful candidates receive their awards as soon as possible. - For Swim for Life, Canadian Swim Patrol (Rookie, Ranger, Star), Lifesaving Sport Fundamentals, Basic First Aid, Anaphylaxis Rescuer, CPR, and Lifesaving Fitness, Affiliates issue awards directly to the candidates.
+Affiliates should order the awards from the Society ahead of time for presentation to successful candidates at the evaluation. - For other awards, the Society issues the certification cards and badges/ medals (where applicable) directly to successful candidates. - □ Lifesaving Sport Officials do not receive a certification card; instead, certification is recorded in the Society's database and is viewable online in Find a Member.

 Immediately following the exam, the Affiliate sends the test sheets to the Society.
 On receipt of the test sheets, the Society mails the certification card (with the crest and medal if appropriate) directly to candidates.
-It is important that the Affiliate provide candidates' complete mailing addresses including unit number (where applicable) and postal code on test sheets or master sheets.
+It is important that the Affiliate provide candidates' complete mailing addresses including unit number (where applicable) and postal code on test sheets or Master Sheets.